Split, Croatia: 15 Things to do in Split – travel guide

 One of the most beautiful places around Split is the Blue Cave (Modra Špilja) on the almost uninhabited island of Bišovo.

-Historical town of Trogir – excursions from Split
+Historical town of Trogir – things to do around Split

 Trogir is a beautiful historic town, located just half an hour from Split (by car or direct bus).
 Visit the fortified castle from the 15th century Kaštel Kamerlengo, walk the cobbled streets of the old town and discover why Trogir has earned its UNESCO World Heritage Site status.